TABLE OF CONTENTS

 Learn More Growing Tips

 For more information on carbon dioxide enrichment and how you can get the biggest yields possible, attend the leading cannabis college in the world.
-You'll learn tips for growing the best bud, maximizing trichome production, post-harvest best practices and more!
+You'll learn tips for growing the best bud, maximizing trichome production, post-harvest best practices and much more!